ai-pipestream/pipestream-frontend/docs/technical/GRPC_Client_Examples.md

 ## Making gRPC Calls in Backend TypeScript (Node.js)

-This pattern is used in the `platform-shell` backend to call other backend services.
+This pattern is used in the `pipestream-frontend` backend to call other backend services.

 ### Non-Streaming Calls